ryanlharper/Trade-Simulator/README.md

 # Trade Simulator
 Trade Simulator is a Python-based Trade Simulation program that is built with Python, Django, SQL, and PostgreSQL.
 The program allows users to make transactions of any security available in yFinance's library.
-Transactions are implemented in real-time and portfolio performance metrics are displayed on the homepage.
+Transactions are implemented in real-time and portfolio values are displayed on the homepage.
 All positions and transactions are publicly viewable, making Trade Simulator a place for investment fanatics to compare portfolio performance in an open forum.

 ## Features and Functionality
 - Simulate security transactions in real-time